Shifting Image

 Bust of Johan Maurits positioned in front of a wall covered with identical sculpted heads.
 Around the room, visitors observe large colonial paintings and immersive wall projections of tropical landscapes and ruins.

-The Mauritshuis developed Shifting Image, an interpretive project examining the legacy of Johan Maurits, Count of Nassau-Siegen, and the Dutch colonial presence in Brazil, including its connection to the transatlantic slave trade.
+The Mauritshuis developed Shifting Image to critically examine the colonial legacy of Johan Maurits and the Dutch presence in Brazil, specifically its direct connection to the transatlantic slave trade.

 • Exhibition room with colonial portraits and a timeline wall.
 A large painting of a woman accompanied by a white child and a Black child dominates the foreground, while visitors quietly observe other paintings in the surroundings.